Skip Navigation

 Sarah Walgreen

-is a Speech-Language Pathologist Clinical Fellow in the Pembroke clinic.
+is a Speech-Language Pathologist in the Pembroke clinic.
 She has experience evaluating and treating both pediatric and adult clients in public school and university clinics.
 Sarah is skilled in expressive/receptive language development, fluency, voice disorders, and motor speech difficulties.
 Sarah has facilitated voice therapy groups focused on vocal hygiene and increasing vocal loudness to improve speech clarity for clients with Parkinson’s disease.
 She has recently, however, developed an interest in working with preschool and elementary school children who have expressive/receptive language and motor speech difficulties.
 Sarah believes establishing a therapeutic relationship with each client is crucial for the success shown in therapy and enjoys following the client’s lead during therapy.

 Rachel Chernik